 S1 is really about continued work towards developing pupils’ knowledge, skills, attributes and capabilities of Curriculum for Excellence’s four capacities talked of through primary school; successful learners, confident individuals, responsible citizens, effective contributors.
 There’s lots of guidance on this from Education Scotland.

 The most obvious difference as your child starts S1 is that the eight Curriculum Areas are delivered across a timetable and from different subject teachers and departments.
 That’s the biggest culture change for your child (and for you) to adapt to in S1.
 It can take some getting used to but most children start to enjoy having a timetable to follow and a range of subjects, teachers and learning environments.

-The school places a great deal more responsibility on pupils than at primary.
-This sounds an obvious thing to say, but it pervades everything — from organising lifts to rugby and hockey, to homework tasks, and a lot of school-home communication.
+The school places a great deal more responsibility on pupils communicating practical information to parents than at primary.
+This begins right at the start of S1, from organising lifts to rugby and hockey matches, to homework tasks, and a lot of school-home communication.